 Blepharoplasty, commonly known as eyelid surgery, is a popular cosmetic procedure for men and women.
 The eyes are one of the first places on the face to show the signs of ageing.
-As we age, the skin around the eyes can start to lose its elasticity and the muscles begin to slacken.
+As we age, the skin around the eyes can start to lose its elasticity, and the muscles begin to slacken.
 This slackening of the muscles causes the fat around the eyes to become more prominent, therefore, making the eyes look puffy.
-This can, therefore, create the appearance of eye bags.
+This can create the appearance of eye bags.
 Some people find that this bagginess of the eyelids affects their self-esteem and makes them feel unhappy.
-The purpose of eyelid surgery is to remove this excess skin and fat making the eyes appear more youthful.
+Eyelid surgery aims to remove this excess skin and fat, making the eyes appear more youthful.
 Individuals suffering from these problems may be suitable for eyelid surgery candidates.

 As the purpose of eyelid surgery is to remove excess skin and fat from the upper and lower eyelids, suitable eyelid surgery candidates include those who are unhappy with:

-- Their vision due to excess skin drooping over your eyes.
+- Their vision due to excess skin drooping over the eyes

 Before going ahead with the procedure, it is important to make sure that patients:

-- Do not smoke or use nicotine for at least 6 weeks before surgery.
+- Do not smoke or use nicotine for at least six weeks before and after surgery

-Either in the pre-operative assessment or on the day of surgery, patients will need to sign a consent form.
+Patients will need to sign a consent form either in the pre-operative assessment or on the day of surgery.
 In order to sign this, patients will need to be fully informed about all aspects of the eyelid surgery procedure.
-Therefore, the surgeon and anaesthetist will discuss the surgery and it’s potential risks and complications.
+Therefore, the surgeon and anaesthetist will discuss the surgery and its potential risks and complications.
 It is important that patients ask any questions that they may have.
 Next, the surgeon will examine and draw some lines on the treatment area.

 On the day of surgery, patients will meet the anaesthetist and be taken to the operating theatre.
 The anaesthetist will then deliver an anaesthetic.
 This may be a general anaesthetic where the patient goes to sleep and wakes up after the surgery.
 This may leave them feeling groggy for a couple of hours post-op but will wear off.
-Alternatively, a local anaesthetic which numbs the treatment area with some sedation so patients feel relaxed may be used.
+Alternatively, a local anaesthetic that numbs the treatment area with some sedation, so patients feel relaxed, may be used.

 Once asleep, the surgeon will clean and drape the treatment area.
 This is to ensure the treatment area is sterile and to reduce the risk of infection.
-According to what the patient's desires are, the surgeon will correct the upper or lower eyelids or both.
+According to the patient's desires, the surgeon will correct the upper or lower eyelids or combine the two.
 The location of the incision will depend on which part of the eyelid the patient is unhappy with.
 Therefore, the surgeon may use two different incisions in this procedure.